 Bursaries: Several funding options are available for postgraduate study.
 The university has its own competitive postgraduate loan scheme.
 For more details visit the website or check out their 'funding finder'.

 Nightlife: Quiet on campus but close to Milton Keynes and Bedford.
 Both campuses have bars and social activities.

 Sporting reputation: League tables credentials are constructed for undergraduate universities and therefore aren’t applicable to Cranfield.
-Facilities include a fully equipped sports hall, playing fields and tennis courts.
+Facilities at Cranfield include a fully equipped sports hall, playing fields and tennis courts.
 Facilities at Shrivenham campus include a a golf course , an outdoor heated swimming pool and riding stables.